-Vanuatu hosted this year’s South Pacific reunion for regional IFES movements.
+Vanuatu hosted the 2018 South Pacific reunion for regional IFES movements.
 Following on from SPARC 2016 in Wellington, at the end of August 140 staff and students found some midwinter warmth both literally and spiritually.
 They spent five days immersed in Romans and the Gospel of Grace with brothers and sisters from Fiji, Vanuatu, the Federated States of Micronesia, New Caledonia, Australia, Solomon Islands, Papua New Guinea, Tonga, Samoa and here in NZ.

 Here is what some of the Kiwi contingent had to say.

 “My highlights included the morning worship with an enthusiasm and simplicity that is hard to find, hearing a sermon on the call of Abraham preached entirely in Bislama (the national language of our hosts, made up of English, French and other indigenous words), and above all the fellowship.
 I was so proud to see all the NZ students making the effort to spend time with other students and the impact that this has had on their vision—not just for the work on TSCF on campus, but God’s heart for all people.”

 “I’m becoming more aware of the many ways in which God provides resources and opportunities to suit our needs.
 We can be easily blinded by consumer culture, asking God for more.
 We need to be grateful; God can bless us with having less, allowing us to focus more on seeking him, to become generous in heart like our Pacific whānau.”

 “We saw God answer prayers and enjoyed hearing Dave Walter teaching on the theme of grace.
 We were excited by the opportunities of sharing Jesus in new places around the region.”